AllenConway/PWAWeatherApp/azure/ARMTemplates/README.md

 However if there is a familarity with ARM and usage in Azure, this process still provides a solid end-to-end solution for deployment to PaaS resources in the cloud.

+For the ARM Templates in this repo it's reccomended to use the ARM Template Test Toolkit and run the following to validate prior to committing any changes:
+Test-AzTemplate -TemplatePath azure-appservice.json

+See the following for more information: https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit

 Current Azure DevOps Project: https://allenconway.visualstudio.com/PWAWeatherApp

 ## File Breakdown